AnouchkaDESMETTRE/HydrogenProject/README.md

         * `p_g` is Absolute pressure (Variable, see momentum equations).

         * `p_{eq,a}` is the equilibrium pressure for absorption and `p_{eq,d}`for desorption, calculated using the Van't Hoff relation: `p_{eq} = p_{ref} exp(A - B/T)` with `A = 10.7`, `B = 3704.6`, and `p_{ref} = 1 MPa` for `p_{eq,a}` and `A = 10.57`, `B = 3704.6`, and `p_{ref} = 1 MPa` for `p_{eq,d}`.

-        * , calculated using the Van't Hoff relation:

         * `ρ_{sat}` is the saturated bed density (Value: 7259 kg/m³).

         * `ρ_{emp}` (r_emp) is the density of the metal hydride without hydrogen (empty bed density) (Value: 7164 kg/m³).